The Best Way to Share Photos

 Those who grew up in the eighties (or even early 2000s) will remember going to a photo studio to pose for a family portrait every year.
-You would wait for weeks or even longer for the pictures to be developed.
+You would wait for weeks or even longer for the pictures to get developed.
 When it came time to share the photos, you would have to store them in neat photo albums and then show them to visiting friends and family.

 Today, you don’t need to go through all this hustle just to take and share photos.
-The digital age has made photo sharing simple, convenient, and extremely efficient.
+The digital age has made photo-sharing simple, convenient, and extremely efficient.

 Sharing Photos is Easier Than Ever

-All you need is a good camera phone and you can take as many selfies as you wish and post them to your social media accounts.
+All you need is a good camera phone, and you can take as many selfies as you wish and post them to your social media accounts.
 Bam, done.
 Your scrapbook is now digital.

 The result?
-More people are taking photos than ever before; subsequently increasing the demand for places to store, backup, and share these memories.
+More people are taking photos than ever before, subsequently increasing the demand for places to store, backup, and share these memories.
 The internet is flooded with photos.
 Thankfully, there’s a growing collection of apps and websites helping to organize the flood.

 Photo Sharing Sites and Apps for the General Public

-Image sharing websites and apps allow us to upload, host, manage and share photos either publicly or privately.
+Image sharing websites and apps allow us to upload, host, manage, and share photos either publicly or privately.

 Once you upload your photos, they are stored on the server and made accessible to your friends and family through personal web pages.

 Some websites also let you order prints and other accessories with your photos.
-This idea is the driving money making force behind many of these photo sharing services.
+This idea is the money-making driving force behind many of these photo-sharing services.

 In other cases, the sites and apps are more of a social place for photo sharing.
 Know why you’re using the service before deciding on one.